 If you come to Curaçao to do an internship or to work, it is useful to read about the culture on Curaçao beforehand.
 Curaçao belongs to the Kingdom of the Netherlands, but you will find many influences from other cultures here.
 This also makes Curaçao so unique and we are sure that you will feel right at home here.

 Curaçao has about 150,000 registered inhabitants.
 Curaçao has very diverse population groups.
 The majority are Creole.
 These are people of mixed African and European descent who are considered indigenous.
 In addition, there are also many Dutch, Chinese, Lebanese, Portuguese, Surinamese, Venezuelans, British West Indians, Dominicans, Haitians and Colombians.
 About 110 different cultures live on Curaçao!

 The language on Curaçao

-The flag of Curaçao
+The flag of Curacao

 The majority of the population on Curaçao is Roman Catholic.
-In addition, you also have many Jehovah's and you will find Protestants, Jews and Muslims in small numbers.
+In addition, you also have many Jehovah's Witnesses and you will find Protestants, Jews and Muslims in small numbers.
 So faith is important and most people go to church.
-This also yields beautiful churches and these certainly belong to the culture of Curaçao.
+This also produces beautiful churches and these certainly belong to the culture of Curaçao.